 This will change the line spacing for all figure and table captions in your document.

 In the case of very long captions, you may want the entire caption to be with the figure or table, but only a portion of the caption to appear in the list of tables or figures.
 It is possible to do this, but it depends on the line spacing of your caption and a few other parameters.
-Contact the IT Help Desk for assistance.
+Contact the IT Service Desk (Search the Knowledge Base, Submit a Ticket, or Start a Live Chat) for assistance.